Chart Color Schemes

 Larapinta has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects that could impact the area.
-Notable projects include Regional Skate and Play Precinct, Jim McConville Oval Lighting Upgrade, Central Australia Plan Infrastructure Projects, and Aboriginal and Torres Strait Islander Art Gallery of Australia.
-The following list details those most relevant:.
+AreaSearch identified 21 projects that could impact this region.
+Key projects include Regional Skate and Play Precinct, Jim McConville Oval Lighting Upgrade, Aboriginal and Torres Strait Islander Art Gallery of Australia, and Alice Springs Hospital Emergency Department Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.